-The TAIP Tool Kit, known as GPSSK is a software package available from Trimble Navigation to assist users of the Trimble ASCII Interface Protocol (TAIP).
-GPSSK supports all Trimble sensors that use TAIP.
+The TAIP Toolkit, known as GPSSK is a software package available from Trimble to assist users of the Trimble ASCII Interface Protocol (TAIP).
+GPSSK supports all Trimble receivers that use TAIP.

-GPSSK can be used to setup, diagnose, and monitor your sensor and provides the following capabilities:
+GPSSK can be used to setup, diagnose, and monitor the receiver and provides the following capabilities:

-- Program the GPS sensor for automatic message reporting and verify the success of the programming. - Quickly program Vehicle ID numbers into a fleet of sensors. - Log the GPSSK session with the GPS sensor to disk and replay the data. - On-screen plotting of GPS positions from the sensor. - Poll for and view combinations of TAIP messages. - Set different polling intervals for each message type. - Conduct an interactive terminal session with the GPS sensor.
+- Program the GPS receiver for automatic message reporting and verify the success of the programming. - Quickly program Vehicle ID numbers into a fleet of receivers. - Log the GPSSK session with the GPS receiver to disk and replay the data. - On-screen plotting of GPS positions from the receiver. - Poll for and view combinations of TAIP messages. - Set different polling intervals for each message type. - Conduct an interactive terminal session with the GPS receiver.

-Note - The information about GPSSK in this document is presented as a general overview.
-The GPSSK distribution diskette includes a READ.ME file that details the most current information about GPSSK functions and on loading and using GPSSK.
+Note - The information about GPSSK in this document is a general overview.
+The GPSSK distribution diskette includes a READ.ME file that details the most current information about GPSSK functions, including loading and using GPSSK.

 The GPSSK program does not support the TAIP messages DC and DD.
-These messages are used to input differential corrections to the receiver and are defined as special TAIP format versions of RTCM SC-104 Type 1 and Type 2 messages.
+These messages input differential corrections to the receiver and are defined as special TAIP format versions of RTCM SC-104 Type 1 and Type 2 messages.